POSTS TAGGED: Release

 changes to graphics (ported some graphics from CWM5.5 ICS edition)

-revamped layout for recovery menu (to improve navigation) [renamed few options and changed their order]
+revamped layout for recovery menu (to improve navigation) [renamed few options and changed the

 It seems the unstoppable HTC HD2 aka Leo keep giving us surprises, and now it takes a giant leap ahead of other devices with hardware acceleration fix.
 XDA member Ankuch on Android SD and XDA member michie on NAND ROM variant presents this version based on Nexus One’s AOSP Ice Cream Sandwich, and promises that the ROM is even faster than Gingerbread.